 This content is current only at the time of printing.
 This document was printed on 27 January 2021.
 A current copy is located at https://apvma.gov.au/node/10976

 You are here

-The Australian Pesticides and Veterinary Medicines Authority (APVMA) has powers under Part 2, Division 4 of the Agricultural and Veterinary Chemicals Code Act 1994 (the Agvet Code) to conduct reviews of registered chemicals.
-In broad terms, these powers include the authority to reconsider the approvals of active constituents and the registration of products and their labels, and to require registrants to provide information.
-The APVMA can require holders provide relevant information for the reconsideration, when holders are in possession of that information.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) has powers under Part 2, Division 4 of the Schedule to the Agricultural and Veterinary Chemicals Code Act 1994 (the Agvet Code) to conduct reviews of registered chemicals.
+In broad terms, these powers include the authority to reconsider the approvals of active constituents and product labels and the registration of products, and to require registrants to provide information.
+The APVMA can require holders to provide relevant information for the reconsideration, when holders are in possession of that information.

 Other types of label changes

 New scientific information may suggest a change in the risks to human health, the environment, animal or crop safety, or trade for registered products.
 This information may be in the form of published scientific reports, regulatory changes in international jurisdictions, reports of adverse experiences in Australia or other types of information.